Book a Call

 Landing page experience

-Provide a fast-loading, mobile-friendly landing page that lines up with your ad’s message.
-The higher your Quality Score, the easier it is to appear in good positions for less money.
+The higher your Quality Score, the simpler it is to appear in strong positions for fewer pounds.

 6. Use advanced ad extensions